mithra009/Secrets-Beyond-Sight/README.md

 3. **Analyze Results**
    - Use "Compare Images" in Analysis tab
    - Select original and stego images
-   - Review deviation change metric
+   - Review deviation change and PSNR metrics
+   - Assess visual quality and statistical detectability

 ---